Multilevel-NN/torchbraid/README.md

 ## GPU direct communication

-The default communication scheme of torchbraid using GPU's and layer parallel is given by:

-GPU0 -> CPU0 -> CPU1 -> GPU1

-Copying memory between the GPUs and CPUs can be expensive, so torchbraid also supports direct GPU communication, where data is sent directly between GPUs without taking the longer route via CPUs.
-This feature can be enabled by a simple flag, but requires a CUDA-aware MPI version ( see [here](https://developer.nvidia.com/blog/introduction-cuda-aware-mpi/) or [here](https://www.open-mpi.org/faq/?category=runcuda) for more information).
+Torchbraid uses direct GPU communication when running simulations on GPUs.
+For this, Torchbraid requires a CUDA-aware MPI version ( see [here](https://developer.nvidia.com/blog/introduction-cuda-aware-mpi/) or [here](https://www.open-mpi.org/faq/?category=runcuda) for more information).
 A simple first test to determine if your system supports CUDA-aware MPI is to execute the command